nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 The `Manager` class is initialized by the `SplitLah` class (the main class) when the application starts.
 It stores the `Profile`, `TextUI` and `Storage` objects.
-The `Profile` class helps to manage all data accesses throughout the lifetime of the application while the `Storage` helps to save what the `Profile` class has captured.
+The `Profile` class helps to manage all data accesses throughout the lifetime of the application while the `Storage` class helps to save what the `Profile` class has captured.
 As for the `TextUI` class, it serves as an interface to read user inputs and to print application outputs.

 ### Profile Component